 I’ve been writing and talking for the last year or so about something called intelligent disobedience – the empowerment of employees to make decisions based on the best available information rather than blindly following generic rules.
-With my talks, blog, and white paper very much coming from a service desk perspective.
+With my talks, blog, and white paper very much coming from a service desk and IT service management (ITSM) perspective.
 This makes sense, in as much as the service desk would be the most obvious and visible place to both practice and benefit from well-managed intelligent disobedience practices.

 But the ideas behind intelligent disobedience are – or should be – part of a bigger picture of limitation, innovation, priority, and adaptation.
 And many of the terms and concepts that can help to build that bigger picture are familiar to those versed in ITIL.
 However, seeing the connections and continuity is less common.